vishal-vaghasiya/interview-questions-ios/Swift.md

 ---

-## 90. Can I store user password in iOS?
+## 90. Can I store a user's password in iOS?

 ### Answer:
 Yes, but only in **Keychain**.